MohammadRezaMohajeri/Breast-Cancer-Gene-Expression-Biomarker-Analysis/README.md

 This project aims to identify potential biomarkers in breast cancer using differential gene expression analysis and meta-analysis techniques.
 For a more detailed background and objectives, please refer to [Project Overview](https://mohammadrezamohajeri.github.io/Breast-Cancer-Gene-Expression-Biomarker-Analysis/Pages/Project_Summary.html).

-## Phase 1: Data Preparation and Preliminary Analysis
+## Phase 1: Differential Expression Analysis of Breast Cancer Dataset (GSE25055) using limma in R: Comparing Molecular Subtypes and Grading System

 In Phase 1, we prepared the gene expression datasets for analysis, employing quality control measures and normalization techniques.